pmietlicki/monero-miner/README.md

 ![Monero Logo](https://web.getmonero.org/img/monero-logo.png)

-# 2 OS (ubuntu by default or alpine)
+# 2 Operating Systems (ubuntu by default or alpine)

-Use your preferred operating system by using the 2 different branches : ubuntu (or latest) or alpine
+Use your preferred operating system by using the 2 different branches : ubuntu or alpine

 For ubuntu (by default) :
 ```sh